If I registered for the SAH 73rd Annual International Conference in Seattle, do I need to register for the Virtual Conference?

 Will the sessions be recorded for post-conference viewing?

-Our hope is to provide conference registrants with access to recorded presentations for a limited time (30 days) after the conference.
-Providing conference registrants with post-conference access to recordings would allow for much broader participation since not everyone will be able to join the live virtual conference, and it would also give registrants the unique opportunity to hear a multitude of papers at their convenience.
+Conference registrants will have access to a number of recorded presentations for a limited time (30 days) after the conference.
+Providing conference registrants with post-conference access to recordings allows for much broader participation since not everyone will be able to join the live virtual conference, and it gives registrants the unique opportunity to hear a multitude of papers at their convenience.

-SAH needs to secure permission from speakers before granting access to their recorded talks, so post-conference availability will be determined by individual speakers on a case-by-case basis.
-We are still working out the details and hope to have more information available soon.
+SAH is in the process of securing permissions from each of the speakers before granting access to their recorded talks, so post-conference availability will be determined by individual speakers on a case-by-case basis.
+The list of recorded talks that will be available for post-conference viewing will be published to the website soon.

 What is SAH's social media policy?